 The Company's liquidity relies heavily on sellable inventory and collectability of accounts receivable.
 Timing of collections could cause liquidity of the Company to tighten.
-Given the recent increase in commodity prices and the easing of COVID-19 pandemic restrictions, offshore supply chains and the availability to source appropriate levels of inventory may become more difficult which could impact the Company's liquidity and ability to discharge its financial liabilities.
-With the steady incline of rig count in Canada and the USA, as well as an increase in demand for oil and gas, management intends to built-up its inventory levels which in the short-term will utilize more of its working capital.
+With the steady incline of rig count in Canada and the USA, as well as an increase in demand for oil and gas, management has built-up its inventory.
 Depending on the oil and gas market growth, management has stress tested the Company's liquidity position to meet all commitments as well as create various levels of mitigation actions to respond to sudden reductions in revenues.
-Should events weaken the price or demand of oil and gas the liquidity of the Company could materially diminish and could cause uncertainties and negatively impact the Company's ability to continue to operate as a going concern.
+Should events surrounding the price or demand of oil and gas the liquidity of the Company could materially weaken and could cause materiality uncertainties and negatively impact the Company's ability to continue to operate as a going concern.